Bachelor of Environmental Science

 - Campus: City campus

-This environmental science program is concerned with the evaluation and management of all aspects of the environment (atmosphere, hydrosphere, lithosphere and biosphere).
+This environmental science program is concerned with the evaluation and management of all aspects of the environment including the atmosphere (air), hydrosphere (oceans, rivers and lakes), biosphere (plants, animals and micro-organisms) and the lithosphere (soil).

 You'll learn in detail about the processes that occur in both natural and degraded environments before you specialise in 2 areas of environmental study.